w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 #### P-chain (Platform)

-The P-chain is responsible for the validator set and securing the network.
+The P-chain is responsible for maintaining the validator set and securing the network.
 AVAX token holders can spin up their own nodes and become validators by staking their tokens.
-Similar to the NPoS system that Polkadot uses, Avalanche uses a Delegated PoS which allows token holders who do not want to spin up their own node to become validators to delegate their token stake to existing validators.
-When a new subnet is spun up, it will also be connected to the p-chain.
+Similar to the NPoS system that Polkadot uses, Avalanche uses a Delegated PoS which allows token holders to delegate their token stake to existing validators, instead of spinning up their own nodes.

 #### X-chain (Exchange)